 Pan-fried lamb chops are surprisingly easy to make.
-It's one of those dishes that they serve you at restaurants, and it seems all fancy and complicated.
+It's one of those dishes that restaurants serve, and it seems all fancy and complicated.
 But in fact, it's as easy as fast food (though certainly not as cheap).
 Since they're quite expensive, I don't make them very often.
 But when I do, everyone raves about them.
-They are juicy and delicious!
+They feature wonderfully juicy meat with browned, delicious fat.

-- Single-rib lamb chops: I usually buy them at Whole Foods at the meat counter, although I often spot them at the supermarket too.
+- Single-rib lamb chops: I usually buy them at the meat counter at Whole Foods, although I often spot them at the supermarket too.

 - To season: Kosher salt, black pepper, garlic powder, and dried rosemary.
-Sometimes, I also add a sprinkle of cumin.
-Another tasty option instead of the rosemary, and the one I use in the video below, is dried thyme.
+Sometimes, I also add a sprinkle of cumin and/or paprika.
+And in the video below, I replaced the rosemary with dried thyme.

 Instructions